 We’ve been made to not see the good.

-I say this because I want you to consider that this deep bias has been foisted upon us by those who reap from us.
+I say this because I want you to consider that this deep bias has been foisted upon us by those who reap from it.

-I’d also like you to consider than humanity is, by nature, far, far better than advertised.
+I’d also like you to consider that humanity is, by nature, far, far better than advertised.
 Here are the basics in four quick points:

 - All inanimate things are entropic.
 Eventually they all wind down and wear out.